- About Us

 Not all heavy metals are toxic to humans.
 In small quantities, metals such as iron, copper, manganese, and zinc are essential for good health.
 Heavy metals such as lead are also good industrial ingredients e.g. used in car batteries.
 However, these heavy metals become toxic when they do not get metabolized by the body and end up accumulating in the soft tissues.
 Ingestion is the most common route of exposure to heavy metals.
 In plants, uptake of heavy metals depends on the plant species and bio-availability of the metal in the soils.
 Since most of the ingestion of heavy metals occurs from consumption of plants, then addressing how plants acquire heavy metals can aid in controlling heavy metal toxicity.

 If you happen to ingest heavy metals, that alone is not enough to cause toxicity.
 In laboratory animals, absorption of toxic metals may occur as a result of chronic deficiencies of calcium and magnesium in the body and in other cases, excess levels of aluminum mobilizes calcium and heavy metals to move from bones to the central neural tissue.
-Of the many heavy metals of concern, lead and arsenic have been found to be higher than federally set levels in most soils studied (note that all heavy metals exist naturally in the soils largely in complex forms with other minerals – see Table 1, showing average abundance of total heavy metals in the earth’s crust and in typical soils).
+Of the many heavy metals of concern, lead and arsenic have been found to be higher than federally set levels in most soils studied - i.e. soils clost to or near former smelters and tailings from metal ore mines and those close to fuel-fired electrical plants.
+Note that all heavy metals exist naturally in the soils largely in complex forms with other minerals – see Table 1, showing average abundance of total heavy metals in the earth’s crust and in typical soils.

 Arsenic is the most common cause of acute heavy metal poisoning in adults (but the source is not from soils).
 Arsenic is released into the environment by the smelting process of copper, zinc, and lead and from manufacture of chemicals and glass.
 Lead on the other hand is the leading cause of heavy metals poisoning with major source coming from soils.
 Excess levels of lead in soils greater than 400 ppm result from prior use of lead paint around houses, lead-arsenate sprays for pest control during 1910-1950s, use of leaded gasoline (up to 1996 in Oregon), locations close to former smelters & tailings from metal ore mines, and proximity to fossil fuel-fired electrical plants.
 Therefore the culprit to look for when looking at heavy metals in soils is lead toxicity.